cabrerac/semi-automatic-literature-survey/README.md

   "api_access_elsevier": "ELSEVIER_API_ACCESS_KEY"
 }
 ```
-Ignore this step if you are testing the tool with arXiv.
+Ignore this step if you are using the tool with arXiv and Semantic Scholar.
 Also, you should only add the access keys of the repositories you want to use.

 6. Run the main passing the search parameters file.
 For example: